 TOASTMASTERS INTERNATIONAL is a nonprofit, educational organization of clubs located in the United States and in other countries and territories throughout the free world.
-First The United States and in other countries and territories introductor the free world.
-This Toastmasters club established October 22, 1924.
+First Toastmasters club established October 22, 1924.
 Toastmasters International was organized October 4, 1930 and incorporated December 19, 1932.
 World Headquarters, 2200 N. Grand Ave., Santa Ana, Calif.
 92702.
 The names "Toastmasters" and "Toastmasters International" are Registered Trade Marks of Toastmasters International, Inc. Marco Registrada en Mexico.
 THE TOASTMASTER Magazine is published monthly at Santa Ana, California Copyright © 1967 by Toastmasters International.
 Toastmasters International, 2200 N. Grand Ave., Santa Ana, California, U.S.A.
 92702.
-All articles submitted, and the right to copyright same, shall belong to Toastmasters International unless the person submitting the article expressly rebelong to Toastmasters International unless the person submitting the article expressly re-serves such rights in himself.
+All articles submitted, and the right to copyright same, shall belong to Toastmasters International unless the person submitting the article expressly reserves such rights in himself.
 Opinions expressed in the articles in this magazine reflect the views of the writers and do not necessarily indicate the attitude of the organization, Toastmasters International.
 Entered as second-class matter October 25, 1941, at the Post Office, Santa Ana, California, Act of March 3, 1879.
 Second-class postage paid at Santa Ana, Calif. and additional mailing offices.
-POSTMASTERS: Send all notices of change of ad-dress to: Toastmasters International, Santa Ana, Calif.
+POSTMASTERS: Send all notices of change of address to: Toastmasters International, Santa Ana, Calif.